This post is about how to do your own crypto research.

 The same is applied to social media postings such as those on Twitter, Facebook, Youtube, and Tiktok.
 Learn to identify misleading, biased, and false information.
 Always emphasize reliable sources.

-Most importantly, don’t believe everything you read.
+Most importantly, don’t believe everything you read or hear.

 When someone promotes a cryptocurrency, try to find the reasons for him or her promoting the coin.
 Is it paid advice?
 It would be helpful if he or she makes it clear.

 Don’t simply buy because you see someone else buy the crypto.
 Do your own research and take responsibility for your own crypto investment.

 When someone only mentions the positive side of a crypto project, something is not right.
 I believe in a balanced opinion, mentioning both the pros and cons.

 So, always look for views and opinions from different sources and angles.

 As the crypto market moves fast, things can change rapidly.
 A new digital asset may emerge anytime, taking over less favorable coins.